 When fans check into RandyOrton.net what can they look forward to seeing? and how can they keep in touch with you?

 My website is done for me by a handful of very talented people.
-IM not to “up” on the internet, but in my opinion, they do an excellent job… The website lets people know what is going on in my wrestling career, and my interests, as well as the thoughts and opinions of the people on the board.
+IM not to “up” on the internet, but in my opinion, they do an excellent job… The website lets people know what is going on in my wrestling career.
+It includes my interests, as well as the thoughts and opinions of the people on the board.
 They can contact me through the website.
 I get all my mail, and although very difficult, try to respond as much as possible.

 Although this question is a bit premature for me to ask when your career has come to an end how you do want to be remembered?
 What is it about wrestling that will always remain a part of you long after you call it a career?

-This question I feel cannot be completely answered, but I can definitely tell you that I want to make my father and grandfather proud.
-I have been fortunate enough to be raised in a wrestling family, and lucky enough to have my father eager to see me accomplish my goals.
-He is there for me whenever I have a question about the business, and goes over my matches with me, pointing out mistakes, and letting me know what looks good.
-So, I would say when it is all said and done, one of the things I would like to be remembered as is, a good son that made his dad proud as a wrestler in this wonderful business.
+This question I feel cannot be completely answered.
+But I can definitely tell you that I want to make my father and grandfather proud.
+I have been fortunate enough to be raised in a wrestling family.
+And lucky enough to have my father eager to see me accomplish my goals.
+He is there for me whenever I have a question about the business.
+And he goes over my matches with me.
+He points out mistakes and let me know what looks good.
+So, I would say when it is all said and done, one of the things I would like to be remembered as is, a good son.
+One that made his dad proud as a wrestler in this wonderful business.